 - Machine frequently cuts out: (A) The welder is being overworked causing the thermostatic control to activate.
 (B) May also be due to a sticking electrode causing the machine to cut out for up to ten minutes.
 Cut out will automatically reset when welder has cooled. - a).
 The electrode is damp.
 Heat it up to 60° 70° before using.
-9.2.
-Difficulty in striking an arc: - b).
+9.2 Difficulty in striking an arc: - b).
 Wrong type of electrode.

 PROBLEM CAUSE SOLUTION Arc becomes unsteady or is difficult to strike 1.
 Input voltage too low Ensure that the power supply is of the required specification for the welder.
 2. Use of a thinner, non standard Welding cable resulting in too much resistance.
 2. Use the correct cable as supplied with the machine.
 3. Welding cable quick connector not properly tightened resulting in excessive resistance.
 3 Ensure that cable quick connector is fully inserted and turned through 180°.
 Regulation screw and nut worn out.
-Replace worn parts.
+4. Replace worn parts.
 5. Faulty power switch 5.
 Replace power switch.
 Welder overheats and cuts out 1.
 Welder overloaded Wait for welder to cool down, then operate it within the requirements of the duty cycle.
-2.Cooling fan broken 2.
+2. 220/250XTD, ensure that correct input voltage is selected for the current welding task.
+To use 415V the welder must be connected across two phases of a three phase supply.
+If in doubt, consult an electrician 3.Cooling fan broken 3.
 Repair or replace the cooling fan Arc will not strike or is difficult to No input voltage from power source Check power source wiring, switch and fuse strike after the welder is switched on 2.
-Partial winding short circuit 2.
-Return welder to supplier for repair Cooling fan not working Faulty start up capacitor Replace capacitor 2.
+220/250XTD, power supply incorrectly connected To use 415V the welder must be connected across two phases of a three phase supply.
+If in doubt, consult an electrician 3 Partial winding short circuit 3.
+Return welder to supplier for repair Cooling fan not working Faulty start up capacitor 1.
+Replace capacitor 2.
 Motor burned out 2.
 Replace motor 3.
 Faulty wiring 3.
 Check wiring For all other problems refer to your local supplier